Paul Maurice: Windsor Spitfires (1987–1990)

 Maurice began his coaching career as an assistant coach with the Spitfires after he retired as a player.
 He began working under head coach Tom Webster.
 The Spitfires finished the 1987–88 season with the best record in the league, going 50–14–2.
 In the playoffs, Windsor swept the Kitchener Rangers, Hamilton Steelhawks and Peterborough Petes to win the J. Ross Robertson Cup and earn a berth in the 1988 Memorial Cup.
 In the round-robin portion of the tournament, the Spitfires went 3–0, outscoring the opposition 18–9, and clinched a position in the Memorial Cup final.
 In the final game, the Spitfires were upset by the Medicine Hat Tigers, losing 7–6.

 Maurice spent his first full season with the club in 1988–89, as the rebuilding club struggled to a 25–37–4 record, earning 54 points, however, the team reached the playoffs.
-In the first round of the post-season, the Spitfires were swept by the Niagara Falls Thunder in four games.
+In the first round of the postseason, the Spitfires were swept by the Niagara Falls Thunder in four games.

 The rebuilding Spitfires had a new head coach for the 1989–90, as Tom Webster left to become the head coach of the Los Angeles Kings, and Brad Smith was hired to take his place.
 Windsor struggled to a 17–41–8 record, finishing in last place in the Emms Division, and failed to make the playoffs.

 Detroit Compuware Ambassadors/Detroit Jr. Red Wings (1990–1995)

 Maurice left his job as an assistant coach with the Spitfires in the summer of 1990, opting to join Peter Karmanos, who became the owner of the expansion team, the Detroit Compuware Ambassadors.
 Maurice was hired as an assistant coach under head coach Andy Weidenbach.

 During their expansion season in 1990–91, the Ambassadors struggled to a record of 11–50–5, earning 27 points and finishing in last place in the Emms Division, failing to reach the playoffs.

 The Ambassadors continued to struggle in 1991–92, as the club replaced Weidenbach midway through the season with Jim Rutherford.
-Detroit finished the year with a 23–42–1 record, a 20-point improvement over the previous season, and made the post-season for the first time in team history.
-In the post-season, the Ambassadors nearly upset the heavily favoured Niagara Falls Thunder, taking them to a seventh game, before ultimately losing.
+Detroit finished the year with a 23–42–1 record, a 20-point improvement over the previous season, and made the postseason for the first time in team history.
+In the postseason, the Ambassadors nearly upset the heavily favoured Niagara Falls Thunder, taking them to a seventh game, before ultimately losing.

 In 1992–93, the Ambassadors renamed their team, becoming the Detroit Jr. Red Wings.
 Maurice remained an assistant, as the club hired Tom Webster, who had coached Maurice as a player with the Windsor Spitfires.
 Maurice also worked with Webster as an assistant coach with the Spitfires from 1988 until 1989.
 The Jr. Red Wings improved their record to 37–22–7, earning 81 points, and marked the first time in team history they finished over .500.
 In the playoffs, Detroit defeated the Guelph Storm and London Knights before losing in five games to the Sault Ste.
 Marie Greyhounds in the division finals.